LoicTouzard/SYSC4001-A2/README.md

 ### Input file

 Input file is input.txt.
 Each line describe a process and its caracteristics.
 Structure is the following :
 `pid;ArrivalTime;TotalCPUTime;IOFrequency;IODuration`

+`pid` is an integer
+`ArrivalTime` is a positive or null integer
+`TotalCPUTime` is a positive or null integer
+`IOFrequency` is a positive integer.
+If set to 0 there is no IO
+`IODuration` is a positive or null integer

 ### Makefile